 5.2 Marketing Segmentation

-Our target market is the residential community based in Boston.
+Our target market is the residential community-based in Boston.
 As of 2016, there are more than 673,000 people in Boston which belong to varying backgrounds and most of them are financially stable.
 Out of the 252,700 households in the city, 20.4% contain children with age below 18 years, 25.5% contain married couples, 16.3% contain a female householder without a husband, and 54.0% are non-families.
 As per the population distribution, around 21.9% of the population is below 19 years of age, 14.3% are from 20-24, 33.2% are from 25-44, 20.4% are from 45-64, and 10.1% are more than 65 years of age.
 Analyzing the demographics is important since it gives you an idea of the market segmentation of your future customers.
-A successful and efficient marketing strategy can only be developed after we completely know our potential customers hence it must be duly incorporated in any dentist business plan.
-Our experts have identified the following type of target audience which can become our future consumers:
+A successful and efficient marketing strategy can only be developed after we completely know our potential customers hence it must be duly incorporated in any dentistry business plan.
+Our business consultants have identified the following type of target audience which can become our future consumers: